Best Ninja dual air fryer Boxing Day 2025 deals to expect

 We’re expecting price drops on Ninja’s top-rated air fryer

-Among the top offerings, the Ninja foodi max dual zone air fryer was awarded full marks by IndyBest reviewer Caroline Preece, who dubbed the appliance the best Ninja air fryer on the market.
+Air fryers are among the most coveted kitchen appliances, but they can be pricey investments, so it’s worth looking out for air fryer deals in the Boxing Day sales.
+Years ago, you would have to trek to the high street to shop for discounts in person but we’re here to bring you the very best offers, so you can shop online from the comfort of your home.

-This model is versatile, thanks to six cooking functions (air fry, roast, bake, crisp, reheat and dehydrate) across its two independent zones.
-Most of all, Caroline said the ability to cook two different elements of your meal at the same time (on different settings), and time them to finish at the same time (thanks to the sync feature), has fundamentally changed the way she approaches weeknight cooking.
+Ninja is one of our most trusted brands when it comes to household appliances, and the Ninja foodi max is among the crown jewels in its range.
+Dual air fryers enable you to cook two different food items at once – chicken and chips, for example – and the foodi max has been praised by IndyBest reviewer Caroline Preece, who dubbed it the best Ninja air fryer on the market.

-While it doesn’t boast the pre-programmed cooking setting of some other models, the manual controls are precise and easy to use, according to Caroline.
+With six different cooking functions (air fry, roast, bake, crisp, reheat and dehydrate), the Nina foodi max has fundamentally changed the way Caroline approaches weeknight cooking.
+While the appliance doesn’t boast the pre-programmed cooking setting of some other models, the manual controls are precise and easy to use, according to Caroline.

-If you’d prefer a space-saving option, we’ve also reviewed the Ninja double stack air fryer, which often sees price cuts during major sale events, too.
-For Boxing Day deals on the dual zone model and all you need to know about the seasonal sale, read on.
+The foodi max is often reduced during major sale events such as the Boxing Day sales, so we’ll be keeping our eyes peeled to bring you the best offers on the kitchen saviour.
+If you’d prefer a space-saving option, we’ve also reviewed the Ninja double stack air fryer, which often sees price cuts during sale events, too.

 When will the Ninja dual air fryer Boxing Day deals start in 2025?